kowale/homelab/README.md

 Homelab, infra, dotfiles.
 Configs, tools, hosts, and networks.
 Personal monorepo that configures what can be configured.
-Made possible by the powers granted by Nix and NixOS.
+Made possible by the powers granted by Nix.

 ## Hardware

-- `tkon` is a 1st gen T14 with an i7
+- `tkon` is a T14 with an i7
 - `twelve` is an old T480 with a touchscreen
 - `pear` is a budget AMD desktop with an RTX 3060

-## Inspirations
+## Moodboard

 - https://github.com/NixOS/infra
 - https://github.com/wagdav/homelab